lroguet/amzn-alexa-skill-netatmo/README.md

 > Alexa, ask atmo to give me the humidity

 **Atmo** will try to retrieve the available measurements or the specified measurement from your base station (or the first base station if you have several).

+## To do
+* **Atmo** currently does not support the rain and wind gauges.
+Adding support for these modules would be rather straight forward but I don't own them and therefore could not properly test.